effector/patronum/src/pending/readme.md

 ### Motivation

-This overload recieves `effects` and optional `of` strategy as an object.
+This overload receives `effects` and optional `of` strategy as an object.
 Useful when need to change strategy

 ### Formulae